Home/Fish/Mahi Mahi (Dolphinfish)

 Mahi Mahi Ceviche with Avocado

-This refreshing ceviche features Mahi Mahi marinated in citrus juices, combined with avocado and fresh herbs for a light appetizer.
+This refreshing ceviche features Mahi Mahi marinated in lime juice, mixed with fresh vegetables and creamy avocado.

 Ingredients